moby/moby/pkg/tarsum/tarsum_spec.md

 #### Final Checksum

-Using an initialize hash of the associated hash cipher, if there is additional payload to include in the TarSum calculation for the archive, it is written first.
-Then each checksum from the ordered list of files sums is written to the hash.
+Begin with a fresh or initial state of the associated hash cipher.
+If there is additional payload to include in the TarSum calculation for the archive, it is written first.
+Then each checksum from the ordered list of file sums is written to the hash.

 The resulting digest is formatted per the Elements of TarSum checksum, including the TarSum version, the associated hash cipher and the hexadecimal encoded checksum digest.